Skip to main content

 • develop kinesiological habits that ensure success.

-Teacher
+Teacher and Goals

 Brian Luce is an award-winning performer and teacher with experience as a chamber musician, orchestral principal, freelance performer, recording artist, recording engineer, and competitor.
 This experience, coupled with over 40 years of teaching in the private studio and classroom at universities, high schools, junior high schools, and fine arts festivals, has led to the development of a curriculum that focuses on students’ product creation.
 All students in every major are able to: